thomashirtz/awesome-chinese-learning/README.md

 ```
 Preferences => Subtitles => Research by word
 ```
-You need to put `%%SS` where the word from the subtitle will be in the URL querry.
+You need to put `%%SS` where the word from the subtitle will be in the URL query.
 I generally redirect the query to MDBG:
 ```
 https://www.mdbg.net/chinese/dictionary?page=worddict&wdrst=0&wdqb=%%SS
 ```

 ### [Podcast addict](https://www.podcastaddict.com/)

-Excellent application on smartphone to listen to audiobook files.
+Excellent application on smartphones to listen to audiobook files.